tonsky/rum/README.md

 ### Reactive components

-Rum offers mixins as a way to hook into component lifecycle and extend its capabilities or change its behaviour.
+Rum offers mixins as a way to hook into a component's lifecycle and extend its capabilities or change its behaviour.

-One very common use-case is for component to update when some reference changes.
-Rum has `rum.core/reactive` mixin just for that:
+One very common use-case is for a component to update when some reference changes.
+Rum has a `rum.core/reactive` mixin just for that:

 ```clojure
 (def count (atom 0))